Ear to the Ground: Solving the UTM famine

 Aya Yafaoui

-Opinion Editor (Volume 50); Ear to the Ground Columnist (Volume 48) — Aya is a recent UTM graduate, having double majored in Political Science and Sociology.
-She's worked at The Medium for four years, starting in Volume 46 as a Staff Writer, then becoming Opinion Editor for Volume 47, serving as a Columnist for Volume 48, and now reprising her role as Opinion Editor for Volume 50.
-She loves the opinion section for its opportunity to spotlight student voices and allow for a range of tones, from serious to satirical to silly.
-Aya's passionate about engaging in robust, thoughtful, and meaningful discussions through writing and hopes that the UTM student body will join her in doing so!
+Managing Editor (Volume 51); Opinion Editor (Volume 50) — Aya is a recent UTM graduate, having double majored in Political Science and Sociology.
+She’s worked at The Medium for five years, starting in Volume 46 as a Staff Writer, then becoming Opinion Editor for Volume 47, serving as a Columnist for Volume 48, reprising her role as Opinion Editor for Volume 50, and now acts as Managing Editor for Volume 51.
+Aya’s passionate about engaging in robust, thoughtful, and meaningful discussions through writing and hopes that the UTM student body will join her in doing so!

 Your email address will not be published.
 Required fields are marked *